acryptos/docs.acryptos.com/acryptos-vaults.md

 These Vaults stake PancakeSwap LP tokens, farms CAKE and swaps it for more of the staked LP tokens.

+## MDX Vault

+This Vault stakes and farms MDX on Mdex.

-## SwipeSwap Liquidity Provider \(LP\) Vaults
+## Mdex Liquidity Provider \(LP\) Vaults

-These Vaults stake SwipeSwap LP tokens, farms SXP and swaps it for more of the staked LP tokens.
+These Vaults stake Mdex LP tokens, farms MDX and swaps it for more of the staked LP tokens.

 ## Workers